A Place for Mom

 Memory care

 memory care community is a specialized long-term care setting for people with Alzheimer’s disease and other types of dementia.
-They’re often located within an assisted living community or nursing home.
+Memory care wings are often located within an assisted living community or nursing home.

 “Each spouse can have all their physical and cognitive needs met in a safe setting, amongst their own peers, and still be together as often as they’d like,” Neal says.
 “This also gives the spouse who has played the role of primary caregiver a well-deserved break and a chance to focus on their own well-being.”